 How to Find Bank of America Routing Numbers

 Finding the Bank of America Routing Number is easy, but it is not always the case for new account holders.
-In the next paragraph, you will learn how to find the Bank of America Routing Numbers and some other ways.
+In the next paragraph, you will learn how to find the Bank of America Routing Numbers and other ways.

 Where To Find It?

 Let’s make things a bit easier for you.
 If you want to know the routing number of Bank of America, you can first look at your checkbook.
-It should be on the bottom left side corner right next to your account number.
+It should be on the bottom left side corner next to your account number.

 Contact the Bank